 Ever since the start of her career, the extraordinary details and innovation seen at these shows have captured Olivia Palermo's imagination, which is why she's returned season after season.
 "There's such a unique history to haute couture," she explains.
 "In comparison to prêt-à-porter, this tradition dates back further (by centuries in fact), so there's something extra special about witnessing this level of craftsmanship in modern times."

-On her most recent trip to see the collections in July, Palermo paid homage to Paris and the talent that's to be discovered there by wearing four international Haute Couture labels.
+On her most recent trip to see the collections last July, Palermo paid homage to Paris and the talent that's to be discovered there by wearing four international Haute Couture labels.
 "We could all use a little fantasy, and those involved in this métier make it a reality."
 Read on as she reflects on what makes each house so distinctive and her love of the art overall.

 First is Valentino, a Maison founded in 1960 by Valentino Garavani and Giancarlo Giammetti.
 After 2008 the house was led by Pierpaolo Piccioli and Maria Grazia Chiuri, and in 2016, Piccioli was named the sole Creative Director.
 World-class artisans in Rome make each one-of-a-kind couture piece, and key descriptors of Valentino are the use of embroidery and drapery—all with a cinematic-like quality.
 Olivia notes, "Piccioli's work is always filled with intricacies as he has incredible access to the house's archives.
 I love learning what his inspirations and references were, whether they be from the late '60s or onward.
 Each collection is not only beautiful but thoughtful, too."